dotnet/corefxlab/docs/Span.md

 The only other way (besides synchronizing access, which would be not practical) to avoid this issue is to make Span a stack-only type, i.e. its instances can reside only on the stack (which is accessed by one thread).

-##Span will be stack only
+##Span\<T\> will be stack-only
 Span\<T\> will be a stack-only type; more precisely, it will be a by-ref type (just like its field in the fast implementation).
 This means that Spans cannot be boxed, cannot appear as a field of a non-stack-only type, and cannot be used as a generic argument.
 However, Span\<T\> can be used as a type of method arguments or return values.

-We chose to make span stack-only as it solves several problems:
+We chose to make Span\<T\> stack-only as it solves several problems:
 - Efficient representation and access: Span\<T\> can be just managed pointer and length.
 - Efficient GC tracking: limit number of interior pointers that the GC have to track.
 Tracking of interior pointers in the heap during GC would be pretty expensive.
 - Safe concurrency (struct tearing discussed above): Span<T> assignment does not have to be atomic.
 Atomic assignment would be required for storing Span\<T\> on the heap to avoid data tearing issues.
 - Safe lifetime: Safe code cannot create dangling pointers by storing it on the heap when Span\<T\> points to unmanaged memory or stack memory.
 The unsafe stack frame responsible for creating unsafe Span is responsible for ensuring that it won’t escape the scope.
 - Reliable buffer pooling: buffers can be rented from a pool, wrapped in spans, the spans passed to user code, and when the stack unwinds, the program can reliably return the buffer to the pool as it can be sure that there are no outstanding references to the buffer.

-The fast representation makes the type automatically stack-only, i.e. the constraint will be enforced by CLR type loader.
+The fast representation makes the type instances automatically stack-only, i.e. the constraint will be enforced by the CLR type loader.
 This restriction should also be enforced by managed language compilers and/or analyzers for better developer experience.
-For the slow span, language compiler checks and/or analyzers is the only option (as the runtimes won't enforce the stack-only restriction).
+For the slow Span\<T\>, language compiler checks and/or analyzers is the only option (as the runtimes won't enforce the stack-only restriction).

 ##Memory\<T\>
 As alluded to above, in the upcoming months, many data transformation components in .NET (e.g. Base64Encoding, compressions, formatting, parsing) will provide APIs operating on memory buffers.
-We will do this work to develop no-copy/low-allocation end-2-end data pipelines, like the ASP.NET Channels.
-These APIs will use a collection of types, including, but not limited to Span\<T\> to represent various data pipeline primitives and exchange types.
+We will do this work to develop no-copy/low-allocation end-to-end data pipelines, like the ASP.NET Channels.
+These APIs will use a collection of types, including, but not limited to, Span\<T\>, to represent various data pipeline primitives and exchange types.

 This new collection of types must be usable by two distinct sets of customers:
 - Productivity developers (99% case): these are the developers who use LINQ, async, lambdas, etc., and often for good reasons care more about productivity than squeezing the last cycles out of some low level transformation routines.
-- Low level developers (1% case): our library and framework authors for whom perf is a critical aspect of their work.
+- Low level developers (1% case): our library and framework authors for whom performance is a critical aspect of their work.

-Even though the goals are each group are different, they rely on each other to be successful.
+Even though the goals of each group are different, they rely on each other to be successful.
 One is a necessary consumer of the other.

-A stack only type with the associated tradeoffs is great for low level developers writing data transformation routines.
+A stack-only type with the associated trade-offs is great for low level developers writing data transformation routines.
 Productivity developers, writing apps, may not be so thrilled when they realize that when using stack-only types, they lose many of the language features they rely on to get their jobs done (e.g. async await).
-And so, a stack only type simply can’t be the primary exchange type we recommend for high level developers/scenarios/APIs.
+And so, a stack-only type simply can’t be the primary exchange type we recommend for high level developers/scenarios/APIs.

 For the whole platform to be successful, we must add an exchange type, currently called Memory\<T\>, that can be used with the full power of the language, i.e. it’s not stack-only.
 Memory\<T\> can be seen as a “promise” of a Span.
 It can be freely used in generics, stored on the heap, used with async await, and all the other language features we all love.
 When Memory\<T\> is finally ready to be manipulated by a data transformation routine, it will be temporarly converted to a span (the promise will be realized), which will provide much more efficient (remember "on par with array") access to the buffer's data.